Remember that the main difference between a colony and a base is that the inhabitants of a colony do not intend to ever leave.

 A colony has to rapidly boot-strap a technological infrastructure.
 While this is underway, the colony will have to use whatever primitive technology that can be supported, such as horses.

 Marcin Jakubowski has a vision: an Open-sourced blueprint for civilization.
 He and the people at Open Source Ecology are trying to develop what they call a Global Village Construction Set (GVCS).
 This is a a modular, DIY, low-cost, open source, high-performance platform that will allow a small community to build a small, sustainable civilization with modern comforts.
 It is more or less a "civilization starter kit".
+Very handy if the local situation turns all Road Warrior on you.
 It seems to me that this would also work admirably as technology seed package for an interstellar colony.

 The GVCS is a set of fifty machines that support each other, allowing a a technolgy base to be grown and maintained.
 Each of these machines relies on other machines in order for it to exist.
 The various components designed to have the following properties: Open Source, Low-Cost, Modular, User-Serviceable, DIY, Closed-Loop Manufacturing, High Performance, Heirloom Design, and Flexible Fabrication.
 There is a list of the fifty machines here.
 In the links below, the interesting part of the description is the "product ecology."
 This is a table showing From (which of the other machines are used to build the machine in question), Uses (which of the other machines are needed to run the machine in question, and required feed stocks), Creates (the output of the machine), and Enables (the industries and other machines that are enabled by this machine).